celiarees/ElementaryLinearAlgebra/README.md

 # Elementary LinearA lgebra
-Jupyter Notebook, LiveScripts, and other resources for a first course in Linear Algebra, based on my teaching at
+Jupyter Notebooks, LiveScripts, and other resources for a first course in Linear Algebra, based on my teaching at

 Montgomery College | Rockville MD